0xrushi/neurolumen/README.md

 # NeuroLumen

 ## Overview
-This project is about creating an AI system that simulates a lighting desk's output during live performances.
-By integrating audio signal processing and machine learning techniques, the AI will be trained to generate DMX signals in response to musical inputs, emulating a human lighting operator’s style and decisions.
+This project is creating an AI system that simulates a dmx stream for dance music live shows in the style of an operator who's data it's been trained on.
+By integrating audio signal processing and machine learning techniques, the AI will be trained to generate DMX signals in response to musical inputs, emulating human lighting operator’s style and decisions.

 ## Project Objectives
-1. **Operating with DMX Protocol**
+1. **Operating with DMX & Artnet Protocols**
 2. **Data Collection**
 3. **Exploring Audio DSP and MFCC**: Investigating Mel-frequency cepstral coefficients for music genre recognition to enhance the AI model’s responsiveness to audio inputs.
 4. **Iterative AI Development**